hernikplays/m00n/README.md

-# JustAPotato
+# En-j0y
-Just an entertainment bot!
+En-j0y is a continuation of my old discord entertainment bot